deartc/VerizonAWS/README.md

 Future steps:             1.
 Refine data.
 Possibly do more cleaning and analysis using SQL.
                           2. Use machine learning.
-Possibly  include AWS Sage Maker to determine train/predict models.
+Possibly  include AWS SageMaker to determine train/predict models.
                           3. Determine marketing plan based on the analysis.
 Human centered marketing will be addressed.